 Very handy.
 So just check it out if you are interested.

 New to Chrome Extensions?
 They are basically “plug-ins” that will add more functions to Chrome, that’s all.
 Don’t worry too much about it being “illegal hacks” – Google Runs the Chrome Web Store, and they are officially supported.
 If you want to uninstall and manage your extensions, here’s how:

 Hit the ⁝ button at the top-right corner > More Tools > Extensions.
 Or just open a new tab and enter the URL

-The rest should be pretty straightforward – Enable, disable or remove the Chrome extensions you don’t need on this page.
+The rest should be pretty straightforward – Enable, disable or remove the Chrome extensions you don’t need.

 Thank you for reading, and we have come to the end of this guide.
 I hope this has helped you to better understand, and if you have anything to share with this guide, please feel free to comment below.
 Good luck and may the cyber force be with you.